Art-ek/HTTP-codes-URL-and-redirects/README.md

    You can change your burp port in the script file. vatiable name proxy_burp By default proxy listens on port 8080, you can also use any other proxy, does not have to be local proxy ;)

+++ Currently working on a function that will show us all redirection steps with full details and HTTP codes.